 Pending can also describe a short-sale listing that is in contract, where the parties are still waiting to get the green light from the seller’s mortgage servicer(s).

-The sellers of a property in "contingent" status have also accepted an offer to buy the home.
+The sellers of a property in "contingent" or "active contingent" status have also accepted an offer to buy the home.
 But with a contingent listing, the contract is contingent upon the buyer’s ability to sell his existing home, i.e., if the buyer doesn’t sell his home, he is able to back out of the contract.